-On the supply side, it is important to acknowledge that maize production can exhibit substantial fluctuations, contingent upon the prevailing climatic conditions of each growing season.
-As illustrated in Figure 4, production has experienced significant variability, varying from 2.4 million metric tons (MT) in 2013 to 3.6 million MT in 2020.
+It is important to acknowledge that maize production can exhibit substantial fluctuations, contingent upon the prevailing climatic conditions of each growing season.
+As illustrated in Figure 4, production has experienced significant variability, varying from 2.4 million MT in 2013 to 3.6 million MT in 2020.
 While maize supply exhibits such variability, demand tends to remain considerably more stable.
 This disparity triggers concerns regarding production shocks and, consequently, food security.